John Brown (footballer, born 1915)

 John Bell Brown (21 February 1915 – 30 August 2005) was a Scottish footballer, who played as a goalkeeper.
 At club level he played for Clyde, Hibernian, Dundee and Kilmarnock, helping Clyde win the Scottish Cup in 1939.
 He also played once for the Scotland national football team, in a 1939 British Home Championship match against Wales.

 Brown's football career was clearly interrupted by the Second World War, as his two greatest achievements, winning a Scotland cap and the Scottish Cup, came during the last season completed before the war.
 Brown only conceded one goal in the whole competition en route to winning the Scottish Cup, a penalty kick in a 4–1 win against Rangers.
 He later complained that he would not have conceded even that solitary goal if Rangers had used their regular penalty taker, Bob McPhail, because Brown knew where McPhail normally placed his penalties.
 A transfer to Arsenal was proposed, but did not materialise due to the outbreak of war in September 1939.

 During the war he entered the service of the Royal Navy, while making guest appearances for Hamilton Academical.
 He transferred to Hibernian in 1942, but played for teams including St Mirren, Airdrieonians and Gillingham of England's Kent League between 1944 and 1946.
-Brown also played for touring British Army team Corinthians and for Maccabi Rishon LeZion in the Palestine League.
 Upon returning to Hibernian, he helped them win the Scottish league championship in 1947–48.

 Brown then had spells with Dundee and Kilmarnock before retiring as a player in 1950.
 He then became a physiotherapist, working for Kilmarnock, the All Blacks and the Scotland national rugby union team.
 Brown was the first person to serve in that function for the Scotland rugby side.